Karacahisar Castle: History

 Karacahisar castle might be one of the unnamed forts emperor Manuel Komnenos provisioned in the area around Dorylaion in 1175 prior the rebuilding of Dorylaion.
 The region fell to the Seljuk Turks a few years later, al-Harawi, who visited Dorylaion in 1177, already referred to the town by a new Turkish name.
 It was then under control of the Germiyanids who had been brought by the Seljuk sultans to serve against the occasionally rebellious frontier lords and who created a strong domain centred on the city of Kotyaion.
 Karacahisar was protected access from Dorylaion to Kotyaion and thus was important to the Germiyanids.

 According to tradition, the castle was conquered by Ertuğrul Ghazi in 1232 on behalf of Sultan Kayqubad I when the latter had to leave to face the Mongol invasions of Anatolia, preceding Ertugul's settlement in Söğüt.
 While the castle is celebrated in Ottoman propaganda to have been conquered in 1288 by Osman I (see more below), it is more likely that it was taken in the first years of the fourteenth century as the Germiyanids held Ankara around the year 1300 under the nominal suzerainty of Ala ad-Din Kayqubad III and the control of Karacahisar would have been crucial for that.

-In modern times the castle became the side of a radar base but due to its importance in Ottoman history, investigation became possible, first under Prof. Halik Incalik.
+In modern times the castle became the side of a radar base but due to its importance in Ottoman history, investigation became possible, first under Prof. Halik Inalcik.